Skip to main content

 Should we feed probiotics to honey bee? (our beehavior study!)

-In collaboration with Dr. Priya Chakrabarti and Dr. Ramesh Sagili’s Honey Bee Lab at OSU, we are testing if nutritional complement (such as probiotics) can offset gut pathogen stressor and/or significantly impact the microbeeal community.
-We are measuring if the different treatment can affect their floral choice, and therefore alters bee gustatory responses.
+n collaboration with Dr. Ramesh Sagili’s Honey Bee Lab at OSU, we are testing if nutritional complements (such as probiotics) can offset gut pathogen stressors and/or significantly impact the micro-bee-al community.
+We are measuring if different treatments can affect their floral choice, and therefore alters bee gustatory responses.
+We have also recently received a USDA grant in collaboration with 4 other universities across the country to study this question when bees are affected by European foulbrood.